mirzahilmi/SIAMUB-Auth/README.md

 ## Features
 ✅ Login to the SIAM UB Authentication system using provided credentials. <br>
-✅ Scrape user information, such as name, nim, department and others, from the authenticated user profile. <br>
+✅ Scrape user information, such as name, nim, department, profile picture and others, from the authenticated user profile. <br>
 ⬜ Retrieve course information, including course codes, names, and schedules. **Not supported yet.**

 ## Requirements